Headonpillow/Sibyl/README.md

-While microbial abundance data is slowly moving away from methods like rarefaction to account for differing library size, rarefaction has been extensively used and still in 2025 is present in much of the literature, and discussed.
+While microbial abundance data is slowly moving away from methods like rarefaction to account for differing library size, rarefaction has been extensively used and still in 2025 is present in much of the available literature, and still discussed.

+When performing Principal Component Analysis (PCA) and other types of ordination, it is necessary making sure to choose a rarefaction threshold which does not impact the structure of the data, or our conclusions, during exploratory analysis.
-When choosing a rarefaction threshold is common to need to operate a compromise between describing samples accurately (completeness), and including more samples, which might sometimes not meet the selected threshold.
+Usually, when chosing a rarefaction threshold researchers need to operate a compromise between describing samples accurately (completeness), and including more samples, which might sometimes not meet the selected threshold.